-During the year ended March 31, 2021, the Group undertook a one-time partial liquidity scheme for outstanding ESOPs, wherein, maximum 40% options vested as on July 31, 2 surrender for INR 420 per option.
+During the year ended March 31, 2021, the Group undertook a one-time partial liquidity scheme for outstanding ESOPs, wherein, maximum 40% options vested as on July 31, 2020 out of options granted up to March 31, 2018 were eligible for surrender for INR 420 per option.
 The total number of options opted by employees for surrender were 2,592,557 options.
-Settlement has been done by the Group in the form of options subject to and net of applicable tax deduction at source.
+Settlement has been done by the Group in the form of ex-gratia payment equal to value accreted against the surrendered options subject to and net of applicable tax deduction at source.
 All applicable taxes are to be borne by the employee.
-Surrendered options are subject to value adjustment in cas on signing of any definitive agreements before July 31, 2021 at higher / lower than INR 420 per share (adjusted for capital restructurings, consolidations, split etc.).
+Surrendered options are subject to value adjustment in case Group or any of its holding company issues primary securities or on signing of any definitive agreements before July 31, 2021 at higher / lower than INR 420 per share (adjusted for capital restructurings, consolidations, split etc.).

 Actual adjustments for upside or downside were to be settled post completion of the deal.
-As per the terms, upsides were to be accrued to an employee only if they continu downside value adjustment even if he or she ceased employment.
-The terms also stated that if no deal is completed by October 31, 2021, the deal will be disregarded for adjustment
+As per the terms, upsides were to be accrued to an employee only if they continue in employment as of 31 July 2021 and employee was liable for downside value adjustment even if he or she ceased employment The terms also stated that if no deal is completed by October 31, 2021, the deal will be disregarded for adjustments.